MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdf/registry-values-for-debugging-kmdf-drivers.md

 If set to a nonzero value, the framework's [event logger](using-the-framework-s-event-logger.md) records additional information that can help you debug your driver, such as entries into or exits from internal code paths.
 You should set this value only while you are developing your driver.
 See the code example above.

 <a href="" id="logpages--reg-dword-"></a>**LogPages** (**REG\_DWORD**)
 Set to the number of memory pages that the framework assigns to its event logger.
 If the value is undefined, the framework uses a default value of one page.
 The maximum value that you can set is 16 for computers that have 4-kilobyte-sized memory pages (x86 and amd64 processors) and 8 for computers that have 8-kilobyte-sized memory pages (ia64 processors).
 (The operating system might not write the log contents to a crash dump file if a large number of pages is specified.)
-Use the [AddService directive](../install/inf-addservice-directive.md) and the [AddReg directive](../install/inf-addreg-directive.md) to set this key in your INF file, as follows:
+Use the [AddService directive](../install/inf-addservice-directive.md) and the [AddReg directive](../install/inf-addreg-directive.md) to set this value in your INF file, as follows:

 ```
 [xxx.NT.Services]